lairdrt/tm4c123G-keil/README.md

 ## Programming the Device

+Assuming that you have experience with **git** so that you can clone this repository.

 Programming the device for the purposes of testing your system involves:

 1. Cloning this repository into a directory of your choice.